-The traditional spice sage may become the basis for future antidepressants and memory drugs based on research using extracts, oils, and teas containing sage.
+The traditional spice sage may become the basis for future antidepressants and memory drugs based on research of how it helps improve people's memories.

-People have used the spice we call sage to heal memory problems as far back as the 1500s, which may be why the same word also means “wise.”
+People have used the spice sage to heal memory problems as far back as the 1500s, which may be why the word also means “wise.”
 Sage refers to a family of plants called salvia, and the health properties of each variety have been studied separately.
-Overall, overviews suggest that there is early promising evidence that the spice can help boost our mental functions, even in people with dementia.
+Studies suggest there is promising evidence the spice can help boost mental functions, even in people with dementia.
 It may also improve mood, blood sugar levels, and hot flashes.

-Note that scientists use extracts, oils, and teas rather than simply sprinkling powder on food.
-But spicing a dish with sage won’t hurt!
+In studies, scientists use extracts, oils, and teas rather than simply sprinkling powder on food.
+But spicing a dish with sage won’t hurt.
 You might also try using sage as aromatherapy.
 Smelling sage oil, one study found, improved memory in a group of normal volunteers.

 Spanish sage (S. lavandulifolia)

 In a small but well-designed study, scientists tested healthy young adults on their ability to recall words, gave them a dose of Spanish sage in an essential oil extract, and then tested their word recall at intervals over the next six hours.
 A week later, they did the same experiment again.
 Both times, the Spanish sage did improve memory.

 The study also included a group of people who received a placebo and didn’t show the same improvement.
 Another study with the same format found memory-boosting effects of Spanish sage in adults ages 65 and up.